 University of San Diego Professors Ron Kaufmann, Sarah Gray and Drew Talley firmly believe their students in marine science, environmental studies and affiliated science courses should always take advantage of all academic opportunities in San Diego.
 That’s especially true when there’s easy access to the Pacific Ocean.

-The water’s close proximity enabled dozens of undergraduate and graduate students to do coursework aboard the Research Vessel (RV) Robert Gordon Sproul from sun up to sundown this past Saturday and into the wee hours on Sunday.
+The body of water’s close proximity enabled dozens of undergraduate and graduate students to do coursework aboard the Research Vessel (RV) Robert Gordon Sproul from sun up to sundown this past Saturday and into the wee hours on Sunday.

 “What we do is give students an authentic oceanography experience,” said Kaufmann during the first shift aboard the UC San Diego-owned, Scripps Institution of Oceanography-operated, ship.
 “We use the same equipment that ocean researchers use, we’re aboard a real ocean research vessel and the students do the bulk of the work.
 This is real oceanography.”